 Study and learn

-► First of all, study and learn: Read about the subject — on the net, in books, in newspapers.
+► Very very importantly, study and learn: Read about the subject independently — on the net, in books, in newspapers.
 Research.
 Enlighten yourself.
 Spend time on this.

 – Read about the Pioneers of our carbon neutral future and take inspiration from their actions and achievements.

 – Read The Guardian and similar newspapers which make special efforts to give environmental issues good coverage.
 For instance, currently The Guardian has over 170 articles on behaviour, and for a start, you can subscribe to their ‘Sustainable Business Newsletter’ free of charge.

 – Read books on the topic, such as

 ‘The business leader’s guide to a low-carbon economy’, or